 The semileptonic decays $\Sigma_b\to\Sigma_c l\bar{\nu}_l$, $\Xi'_b\to\Xi'_c l\bar{\nu}_l$ and $\Omega_b\to\Omega_c l\bar{\nu}_l$ are all dominated by the quark decay process $b \to cl\bar{\nu}_l$, and can be uniformly described by the electroweak effective Hamiltonian in SM.
 However, these decay processes involve both electroweak and strong interactions, and are difficult to study with the perturbative filed theory.
 As one of powerful non-perturbative approaches to deal with hadronic parameters, the QCDSR is time-honored and widely used in studying the properties of hadrons~\cite{Shifman:1978bx,Shifman:1978by,Colangelo:2000dp,Wang:2025sic}.
 Specifically, the QCDSR based on three-point correlation function is used to analyze the hadron weak or electromagnetic transition form factors~\cite{Shi:2019hbf,Zhao:2021sje,Zhang:2023nxl,Lu:2024tgy,Lu:2025bvi,Lu:2025usr} and the coupling constants of strong vertices~\cite{Bracco:2011pg,Lu:2023pcg,Lu:2025zaf}.
 In our previous works, the form factors related to $\Lambda_b\to\Lambda_c$, $\Xi_b\to\Xi_c$, $\Xi_{cc}\to\Sigma^*_c$, $\Xi_{cc}\to\Xi'^*_c$, $\Omega_{cc}\to\Xi'^*_c$ and $\Omega_{cc}\to\Omega^*_c$ transitions are analyzed by three-point QCDSR, where all possible coupling of interpolating current to hadronic states are considered in phenomenological side and the Dirac structures independent form factors are obtained~\cite{Lu:2025gol,Yu:2026tbk}.
 As continuation and expansion of our previous works, we analyze the vector and axial vector form factors of $\Sigma_b\to\Sigma_c$, $\Xi'_b\to\Xi'_c$ and $\Omega_b\to\Omega_c$ by using three-point QCDSR in the present work.
 With obtained form factors, the corresponding semileptonic decay processes are also analyzed.

 This article is organized as follows.
 After introduction in Sec.~\ref{sec1}, the semileptonic decay processes $\Sigma_b\to\Sigma_cl\bar{\nu}_l$, $\Xi'_b\to\Xi'_cl\bar{\nu}_l$ and $\Omega_b\to\Omega_cl\bar{\nu}_l$ are analyzed in Sec.~\ref{sec2}, and the electroweak transition form factors are introduced.
 Then, these form factors are analyzed with in the framework of three-point QCDSR in Sec.~\ref{sec3}.
 Sec.~\ref{sec4} is devoted to present the numerical results and discussions and Sec.~\ref{sec5} is the conclusion part.
-Some important figures are shown in Appendix~\ref{Sec:AppA}.
+Some important figures and tables are shown in Appendices~\ref{Sec:AppA} and \ref{Sec:AppB}.